Facilities

 • Cold room for experiments that require low temperatures.

-• Our Behavioral Suite contains ten locomotor activity chambers from Accuscan (San Diego), which can also be used for conditioned place preference tests, a treadmill, elevated plus maze, and computers with ANY-Maze and Versadax software for behavioral measurement and analysis.
+• Our Behavioral Suite contains ten locomotor activity chambers from Accuscan (San Diego), which can also be used for conditioned place preference tests, a treadmill, elevated plus maze, and computers with ANY-Maze and Versadax software for behavioral measurement and analysis, chambers to monitor the development of mechanical allodynia, grid walking and beam crossing set-ups to monitor coordination and locomotor balance.

 • The microscope facility contains a Zeiss confocal system, an upright fluorescent microscope, a dissecting microscope, a Hamamatsu photomultiplier camera and a Zeiss color camera.
 The image analysis system consists of a computer with Image J and software from Imaging Research Inc..